sdsc-hpc-training-org/notebooks-101/Methods/ReverseProxy/README.md

 Ensure that you are ssh'd into comet and you have some jupyter notebooks in you user directory that you want to execute.

 ## Step 1: clone this repository
-You should clone this repository into your home directory.
+You should clone the reverse proxy repository into your home directory.
 It doesn't really matter though, so just make sure its somewhere you can find it.
 Run the command `git clone https://github.com/sdsc-hpc-training-org/reverse-proxy.git`

 ## Step 2: change into the repository directory